 Q: Why Does Tungsten Contaminate Welds?

-A: This happens when the user hold the welding torch too close to the welding surface or accidentally dips the tungsten in weld.
+A: This happens when the user holds the welding torch too close to the welding surface or accidentally dips the tungsten in weld.
 Contaminated welds not only look distasteful but can also break down faster.

 Q: Which Is The Ideal Shielding Gas?